expo/google-fonts/font-packages/cardo/README.md

 - [`@expo-google-fonts/dev` Devlopment Package](https://github.com/expo/google-fonts/tree/master/font-packages/dev)

-*This file was generated.
-Instead of editing it by head, please make contributions to [the generator](https://github.com/expo/google-fonts/tree/master/packages/generator)*
+*This entire directory, including this README, was generated from code.
+Instead of submitting PRs to this directly, please make contributions to [the generator](https://github.com/expo/google-fonts/tree/master/packages/generator)*